Sachaa-Thanasius/fichub-api/README.md

 # FicHub API
  A small asynchronous wrapper for the FicHub API, made to retrieve story data from various fanfiction and original fiction sites.
+For more information about FicHub, see their [website](https://fichub.net/) and [git repos](https://github.com/FicHub).

 ## Installing
 ```shell